itsme12453/path-finder/README.md

    - **Vertices** represent the points in the graph, which are generated randomly and visually represented on the canvas.
    - **Edges** are the lines connecting the vertices, determined by the proximity of the points.

-2. **Eulerian Path**:
+2. **Eulerian trail**:
-   - An **Eulerian path** is a trail in a graph that visits every edge exactly once.
+   - An **Eulerian trail** is a trail in a graph that visits every edge exactly once.
-   - A connected graph can have an Eulerian path if and only if:
+   - A connected graph can have an Eulerian trail if and only if:
      - It has exactly zero or two vertices of odd degree (number of edges incident to the vertex).
      - All vertices with non-zero degree belong to a single connected component.